What is the Road User Charge?

 RUCs allow the government to charge big lorries, buses and trucks higher levies, as they cause more wear and tear on our roads: the heavier the vehicle, the bigger the RUC.

-RUCs are also based on the distance a vehicle travels.
-If you drive a diesel car you need to pre-purchase a distance licence, which is priced in units of 1000km and must be displayed on a vehicle’s windscreen.
+RUCs are based on the distance a vehicle travels.
+RUC licences are priced in units of 1000km and must be displayed on a vehicle’s windscreen.

 Compare Outstanding Value Car Insurance with Canstar